E 2 = energy downstream (J/kg, Btu/lb)

 Relative Roughness Ratio - k / d h

-In the diagram we can see how the friction coefficient depends on the Reynolds number for laminar flow - how the friction coefficient is undefined for transient flow - and how the friction coefficient depends on the roughness ratio for turbulent flow.
+In the diagram we can see how the friction coefficient depends on the Reynolds number for laminar flow - how the friction coefficient is undefined for transitional flow - and how the friction coefficient depends on the roughness ratio for turbulent flow.

 For hydraulic smooth pipes - the roughness ratio limits zero - and the friction coefficient depends more or less on the Reynolds number only.